 Similarly, USIP’s Religion and CVE Initiative has explored the complex relationship between religion and violent extremist movements around the world.
 Convening policymakers and religious actors from diverse settings, this global series of symposia has resulted in policy recommendations for those seeking to partner with religious actors in efforts to prevent and counter violent extremism.

 USIP has developed a series of action guides focused on religion and conflict analysis, mediation, reconciliation, and gender-inclusive religious peacebuilding in collaboration with the Network of Religious and Traditional Peacemakers and the Salam Institute of Peace and Justice.

 The Institute also works with religious education centers to build knowledge, skills, and confidence in conflict prevention, mediation, and reconciliation.
-In Indonesia, Pakistan, Burma, Iraq, and Nigeria, USIP has supported peace studies curricula that draw from resonant religious ideas and practices, helping to ensure that the next generation of religious leaders are prepared to build peace.
+In Burma, Indonesia, Iraq, Nigeria, and Pakistan, USIP has supported peace studies curricula that resonate with local cultural and religious ideas and practices, helping to ensure that the next generation of religious leaders are prepared to build peace.